Free bus travel for older and disabled people

 Should you require any further clarification on any aspect of the application process or the qualifying conditions, please do not hesitate to contact any of the customer access points given below.
 They will be able to assist with any questions or queries you may have.

-You can apply for an Accord Card at any of the offices below, at the times specified.
+You can apply for an Accord Card at any of the offices below.
 If you have any enquiries, please contact firstname.lastname@example.org

 Staff at the Customer Access Points and Area Offices will help you with your Accord / National Entitlement Card application.
 All sites are open Mon–Fri from 8:30am until 5pm.

 - Marischal College Customer Service Centre

 If you are applying for Over 60 free bus travel, you can now complete your personal details online and even upload a photo if you wish.

 Once you have completed the online application, you will need to come to one of the Customer Access Points/The Customer Service Centre to have your application verified.
 In support of your application we may need to take your photograph and you may be asked to provide the following information: